wolf-math/django_react/README.md

 docker-compose exec web python manage.py collectstatic
 ```

 **NOTE** The homepage is protected by default.
 This is just so that there's something there.
+So you will get a 404 when the dev server starts the first time.